RedisLabs/redislabs-docs/content/kubernetes/networking/routes.md

 ]
 ---

-OpenShift routes allow requests to be routed to the REDB from outside the cluster with the need for an ingress.
+OpenShift routes allow requests to be routed to the REDB from outside the cluster with the need for an Ingress.

 ## Prerequisites